Vince Petrasso: Career

-College and Amateur
+College and amateur

 Petrasso grew up in Woodbridge, Ontario, attended Father Bressani Catholic High School, and played college soccer at Campbell University.
 He was named to the A-Sun All-Freshman team in his first year at Campbell in 2006, and was an A-Sun Tournament MVP and a league all-tournament team selection as a sophomore in 2007.

 During his college years Petrasso also played for the Toronto Lynx and the Cary Clarets in the USL Premier Development League.

 Professional

-Petrasso turned professional in 2010 when he signed with the Harrisburg City Islanders of the USL Second Division.
-He made his professional debut on April 24, 2010 in a game against the Real Maryland Monarchs.
+Petrasso turned professional in 2010 when he signed with the Harrisburg City Islanders of the USL Second Division.Prior to playing in USL Vince Petrasso was playing with Frosinone Calcio in Italy Serie C at 16 years old being youngest player on the squad.
+He made his professional debut on April 24, 2010, in a game against the Real Maryland Monarchs.
 At the conclusion of the season he briefly played with the York Region Shooters in the Canadian Soccer League.

 International

 Petrasso was a member of the Canada men's national soccer team.